Kanackle/SP-500_stock_data/README.md

 ### Database

 For this project we decided to use PostgreSQL for our relational database system.
 We created a folder that consists of tables and their predefined relationships.
 Each CSV file's data will be loaded into a table.
 We will create tables and define relationships as we progress through this project.
-With one local server, the database was created and stored.
+The database was created and stored in one local server.

 ## Machine Learning Model